[POI/Listing page. NO intro text.]

 Phone: (910) 947-2051 • Website »

-A trip down the old Pee Dee Road (now Bethesda Road) to the Malcolm McMillan Blue farmstead is a trip back in time to the days the Sandhills area was known as ‘’the Pine Barrens.’’
-Taking a tour of the 1825 farmhouse and museum provides insight into the lives of early pioneers in the Sandhills.
+A trip to the Malcolm McMillan Blue farmstead is a trip back in time to the days the Sandhills area was known as “the Pine Barrens.”
+The 1825 farmhouse and museum which sits on 7.5 acres provides insight into the lives of early pioneers in the area.
 The house is filled with authentic furnishings of everyday life during the 1800s.
+Visitors get a first-hand feel for what life in the 1800s was about by touring the farmstead.
 The grounds are shaded with 100-year old Darlington oaks and are composed of a windmill, gristmill, water well and numerous barns.
-Malcolm Blue Farm hosts four annual events: the Down-on-the-Farm Fish Fry in April; the Bluegrass Festival in June; the Malcolm Blue Historical Crafts and Farmskills Festival (which starts on the last Friday in September); and an Early American Christmas held the second Saturday in December.
-Open Wednesday through Saturday, 1:00 p.m. to 4:00 p.m. or other times by special appointment.
+For more information or to schedule a tour, please call the Aberdeen Parks & Recreation Department at (910) 944-7275.

 Established shrine of the most distinguished Tar Heel men and women of letter.
 Displays, photographs and lists of works for such notable writers as Thomas Wolfe, O. Henry (William S. Porter), Paul Green and James Boyd, whose former home now houses the Hall.
 Open Mon.-Fri.
 10 am-2 pm.
 Admission Fee.

 Opened in 1998, the NC Pottery Center's permanent exhibits trace the history and development of NC pottery from the prehistoric Native Americans to the present.
 Changing exhibits throughout the year focus on various topics of both historic traditions and contemporary work by the state's potters.
 Open Tues.- Sat.
 10 am-4 pm.
 Admission Fee.